-In in book Mindsight, the author states that you can surely achieve well-being by becoming more responsive than reactive.
-And by observing and improving your reactions and behaviours, instead of being controlled by them.
+In the book Mindsight, the author states that you can surely achieve well-being by becoming more responsive than reactive.
+And by observing and improving your reactions and behaviors, instead of being controlled by them.
 This can be done by practicing focused attention through meditation and mindfulness practices.

-The books teaches readers to focus their attention by the process of deliberately accessing your Sensations, Feelings, Thoughts and Images.
+The books teach readers to focus their attention by the process of deliberately accessing their Sensations, Feelings, Thoughts, and Images.